WangWenhao0716/ISC-Track1-Submission/Test/README.md

 These 11 folders are also given in the test part.
 You should download the trained models by yourselves and store them into the according folders seperately.

 ## Generate datasets
 We augment query and reference datasets to match locally.
 The codes for augmentation are given in ```augmentation``` folder.
+By the way, to run theses augmentations, it is assumed that all the original query images and generated images are saved in ```/dev/shm```.

 ### Query
 For query, we design three augmentations, i.e. center cropping, selective search, and detection.